0xcrust/whitelist/README.md

 #### Build
 - Clone the repo and change into its root directory
 - Run ` anchor build ` to generate a new public key for your program
-- Run ` anchor keys list ` .Copy the new pubkey into your declare_id! macro at the top of `lib.rs` and replace the default key in `Anchor.toml`
+- Run ` anchor keys list `.
+Copy the new pubkey into your declare_id! macro at the top of `lib.rs` and replace the default key in `Anchor.toml`
 - Change the `provider.cluster` variable in `Anchor.toml` to `devnet`
 #### Deploy and test